rfreidel/SteamJailer/README.md

 iocage is a FreeBSD jail manager that simplifies the creation, management, and maintenance of jails.
 It provides a command-line interface for managing jails and supports various features like jail templates, resource limits, and networking configuration.

 ## What is SteamJailer?
-SteamJailer is a specific jail configuration designed to run Steam within a FreeBSD jail.
+SteamJailer is a specific jail configuration designed to install Steam within a FreeBSD jail.
 It ensures that Steam operates in a contained environment, isolating it from the rest of the system for security and management purposes.

 ## Example Steps to Interface with SteamJailer using iocage